-The advice, education and enforcement role of the Trading Standards Service has for a number of years, been very much focused around the key areas of work directly related to the various legislative provisions applicable to Alcohol and Tobacco.
+The advice, education and enforcement role of the Trading Standards Service has for several years, been very much focused around the key areas of work directly related to the various legislative provisions applicable to Alcohol, Tobacco and Vaping Products.

-The Trading Standards Service in 2022/2023 continued to engage on a risk-based approach, inspections of all business premises in Newcastle.
+The Trading Standards Service in 2023/2024 continued to engage on a risk-based approach, inspections of all business premises in Newcastle.